thescientist13/HP_Stuff/content/Harrypedia/Hogwarts/Bathrooms.md

-The thing is that I can almost see some ancient (in terms of personal age) headmaster somewhat bemusedly authorising his prefects to install these modern contrivances while being personally nearly as isolated from the school as [[Dumbledore|adults/Dumbledore]] is.
+The thing is that I can almost see some ancient (in terms of personal age) headmaster somewhat bemusedly authorising his prefects to install these modern contrivances while being personally nearly as isolated from the school as [Dumbledore][] is.
 Such a headmaster might well have failed to fully think through the implications of replacing chamber pots with restrooms and thus fail to amend the school rules to prohibit males in the female restroom and vice versa.
 This is almost as whimsical as Mrs. Rowling's potty humour, I suppose, but I find a mentally deficient headmaster failing to create rules around student safety to be totally in line with Hogwarts, whereas a general lack of hygiene is just … distasteful.
-This also explains away a second
+This also explains away a second inconsistency:
-inconsistency:  The [[Founders|Founding]], a subset of them, were clearly very worried about the fact that Hogwarts was a co-ed school.
+The [Founders]({{< relref "Founding" >}}), or at least a subset of them, were clearly very worried about the fact that Hogwarts was a co-ed school.
 The girl's dorms are protected such that boys cannot enter, and yet the girl's bathrooms are not?
 Right or wrong, the current furror over bathrooms indicates that the concern would occur.[^210928-5]

 [FWO1]: https://archiveofourown.org/works/28507302